-- 1. A completed application for undergraduate admission. www.uhv.edu (Apply Now) - An official transcript from EACH college attended, sent directly from each institution to UH-Victoria. - 3.
+- 1. A completed application for undergraduate admission. www.uhv.edu (Apply Now) - 2.
+An official transcript from EACH college attended, sent directly from each institution to UH-Victoria. - 3.
 Proof that the Texas Success Initiative (TSI) requirement has been met.
-Submit official THEA, TASP, ASSET, COMPASS, SAT, ACT, or ACCUPLACER scores or provide proof of a valid exemption from the TSI requirement.
+Submit official TSI Assessment scores or provide proof of a valid exemption from the TSI requirement.
 Refer to the TSI section of this catalog for more information. - 4.
 International Students (non U.S. citizen nor a permanent resident of the United States; a holder or prospective holder of an F-1 student visa) See "International Student Admission" section for application process, deadlines and required documents.